For the Love of Mother

 stable for very long--and as soon as it did, the rug was pulled

-reflex of always anticipating disaster; it's the only thing that
+always anticipating disaster; it's the only thing that brings them

-brings them comfort, and eases the horrible anxiety of impending
+any comfort, and eases the horrible anxiety of impending disappointment

-disappointment or trauma that surely awaits, after the calm.
-For
+or trauma that surely awaits, after the calm.
+For the Borderline,

-to be in control of the pain, is what
+to be in control of their pain, is what

 actually prompts self-mutilation in Borderlines.
 Cutting and burning